Jhoanner Chávez

-Jhoanner Stalin Chávez Quintero (born 25 April 2002) is an Ecuadorian footballer who plays as left back for Ligue 1 club Lens and the Ecuador national team.
+Jhoanner Stalin Chávez Quintero (born 25 April 2002) is an Ecuadorian footballer who plays as left back for club Lens and the Ecuador national team.

 Club career

 Independiente del Valle

 Born in Puerto Francisco de Orellana, Chávez joined Independiente del Valle's youth setup in 2014, aged 12.
 After making his senior debut with the reserve team Independiente Juniors, he made his first team debut on 30 September 2020, coming on as a late substitute for Fernando Guerrero in a 4–0 away loss against Flamengo, for the year's Copa Libertadores.

 Chávez made his Ecuadorian Serie A debut on 6 December 2020, replacing Luis Segovia in a 2–0 home win over El Nacional.
 He scored his first professional goal on 2 April 2022, netting his team's second in a 3–1 away success over Gualaceo.

 Bahia

 On 7 January 2023, Chávez was announced at Campeonato Brasileiro Série A side Bahia on a five-year contract.